getyoti/web-fcm-demo/README.md

     npm install
     ```

-2. Start the server that will manage the request through Connect:
+2. Start the server that will manage the request:

     ```bash
     node server.js